ansible/ansible/docs/docsite/rst/dev_guide/platforms/vmware_guidelines.rst

 Guidelines for VMware module development
 ****************************************

-The Ansible VMware collection (on `Galaxy <https://galaxy.ansible.com/community/vmware>`_, source code `repository <https://github.com/ansible-collections/vmware>`_) is maintained by the VMware Working Group.
-For further information see the `team community page <https://github.com/ansible/community/wiki/VMware>`_.
+The Ansible VMware collection (on `Galaxy <https://galaxy.ansible.com/community/vmware>`_, source code `repository <https://github.com/ansible-collections/community.vmware>`_) is maintained by the VMware Working Group.
+For more information see the `team community page <https://github.com/ansible/community/wiki/VMware>`_.

 .. contents::
    :local: